Genealogy of the Klotz Family (version September 17, 2019)

 Anna Klotz (1888-1993) was born on March 14, 1888 in Nebraska, probably in the town of Eustis.
 However, it is also quite possible that she was born while her family was traveling through Nebraska to reach Eustis.
-She married Joseph Gillen (b. c.1883), probably in California, or came with him to California shortly after they were married.
-They divorced on Aug.
-11, 1914 in San Francisco, with desertion listed as the reason.
-We do not know what became of Joseph after that, but Anna is listed in the 1930 census as a widow.
-Also, Joseph is mentioned as deceased in the 1948 obituary of his daughter.
+She moved to California as a young woman, and married Joseph Gillen (b. c.1883) on Oct.
+2, 1906 in Stockton.
+They subsequently moved to San Francisco, where they divorced on Aug.
+11, 1914, with desertion listed as the reason.
+We do not know what then became of Joseph, but Anna is listed in the 1930 U.S. Census as a widow.
+Joseph is also mentioned as deceased in the 1948 obituary of his daughter.
 Anna died on Dec.
 23, 1993 at the age of 105 years old in Pittsburg, California; and she is buried in El Cerrito in the Sunset View Cemetery.
-She and Joseph had the one daughter we list below.
+She and Joseph had the one daughter listed below.

 Ione Gladys Gillen (1910-1948) was born on Nov.
 4, 1910 in California, and married Virgil Arthur Lundquist (1909-1971).
 They had two daughters - Pamela Ann Lundquist (b.
 1941) and Barbara Lee Lundquist, both of whom were born in California, married, and had children.
 Ione and Virgil divorced in June of 1948 in Contra Costa County, California, and she died of tuberculosus a short time late later on Oct.
 11, 1948 in San Mateo County.
 She is buried in Sunset View Cemetery in El Cerrito.

-Bertha "Betty" Klotz (1889-1984) was born Karoline Bertha Klotz on May 18, 1889 in Nebraska, and baptized on June 17, 1889 in the town of Eustis.
+Bertha "Betty" Kathryn Klotz (1889-1984) was born Karoline Bertha Klotz on May 18, 1889 in Nebraska, and baptized on June 17, 1889 in the town of Eustis.
 Although she generally went by the name Betty, sometimes she used the name Kathryn, especially in her later years.
 She had at least five husbands that we know about.
 She married her first husband Sydney Clair Ross (1887-1963) on Nov.
 1, 1909 in Santa Rosa, California, but they divorced a few years later.
-She then married her second husband Stanley Tyack (1888-1960) sometime between 1910 and 1920 U.S. Census, but they were divorced by the time of the 1930 census.
-She then married her third husband James M. Clark on May 18, 1931 in Carson City, Nevada, but we know nothing further of James.
+She then married her second husband Stanley Tyack (1888-1960) on Aug.
+28, 1913 in San Francisco, but they were divorced by the time of the 1930 census.
+She married her third husband James M. Clark on May 18, 1931 in Carson City, Nevada, but we know nothing further of James.
 She then married her fourth husband Edmund J. Yunk (1899-1943) on Nov.
 9, 1936 in Carson City, Nevada.
 Ed was a miner who worked in the Empire Mine in Nevada City.
 He died on Jan.
 30, 1943 in Vallejo, California.
-Betty, who by now seems to have been using the name Kathryn, married her fifth and last husband Lloyd Steele on June 30, 1952 in Carson City, Nevada.
-Nothing more is known of Lloyd.
+Betty, who by now seems to have been using the name Kathryn, married her fifth and final husband Lloyd Steele on June 30, 1952 in Carson City, Nevada.
+He might be the Lloyd Steele Sr (1901-1953) who died on Feb.
+20, 1953 in Reno, Nevada, and is shown with a wife named Betty Steele.
+However, this identification is uncertain, and needs to be confirmed with additional documentation.
 Kathryn died under the name of Kathryn B. Steele on Aug.
 29, 1984 in Sebastopol, California.
-So far as we know, she had no children with any of her husbands.
+So far as we know, she had no children with any of her five husbands.

-Many family trees confuse the above Bertha with a Bertha Mae Williams (1889-1959), who was born in California (probably in Calaveras County), and married first to Carl Jacob Koltz (1883-1924) of Nebraska in 1910 in Sacramento, then second to George L. Steele (b.
+It is no surprize that many family trees seem to confuse the above Bertha Klotz with a Bertha Mae Williams (1889-1959), who was born in California (probably in Calaveras County), and was married first to Carl Jacob Koltz (1883-1924) of Nebraska in 1910 in Sacramento, and then second to George L. Steele (b.
 1882) of Australia.
-Despite coincidences in spouse names and birth places, these two Berthas are different, unrelated women.
-This second Bertha, who is not the one we are interested in, is buried as Bertha Steele with her first husband Carl Klotz in the Odd Fellows Lawn Cemetery in Sacramento.
+Despite the surprizing coincidences in spouse names and birth places, these Berthas are actually two different, unrelated women.
+The second Bertha, who is not the one we are interested in, is buried as Bertha Steele with her first husband Carl Klotz in the Odd Fellows Lawn Cemetery in Sacramento.

 Caroline "Carrie" Klotz (1893-1988) was born on April 10, 1893 in Nebraska, and baptized on May 14, 1893 in the town of Eustis.
 She moved with her father to Lynden in Whatcom County, Washington, and later moved to San Francisco, California.
 She married Bertrand Verdier on Sept.
 25, 1919 in San Francisco, and later they moved Los Angeles, where their only child Shirley was born.
 Bertrand died on Jan.
 22, 1953 in Los Angeles, and Carrie died on Aug.
 1, 1988 in North Hollywood.
 Both are buried in Glendale at Forest Lawn Memorial Park.